 Our Disability Awareness Network ran its first “Disability Awareness Week” in November 2019, which aimed to highlight how a range of disabilities can affect employees.
 It now hosts regular coffee mornings with external speakers.

 The group also works to ensure colleagues with visible, or invisible, disabilities have access to all the adjustments they may need to enable them to work effectively.

-This group focuses on Diversity and Inclusion so that we can attract and retain a more diverse workforce, whilst being inclusive in our approaches.
-Our BAME network – “Embrace” - aims to provide a space for Black, Asian and Minority Ethnic employees to discuss, question, challenge and make recommendations where necessary to promote race equality and diversity across RDG.
+This group focuses on diversity and inclusion so that we can attract and retain a more diverse workforce, whilst being inclusive in our approaches.
+Our Minority Ethnic network – “Embrace” - aims to provide a space for Black, Asian and Minority Ethnic employees to discuss, question, challenge and make recommendations where necessary to promote race equality and diversity across RDG.

-In addition, non-BAME members of staff who actively believe in the promotion of race equality, diversity and inclusion can join our BAME network to influencing change at RDG and the industry.
+Other members of staff who actively believe in the promotion of race equality, diversity and inclusion can also join Embrace to influence change at RDG and the industry.

-For Black History Month in 2020, Embrace members produced a number of blogs that you may find interesting:
+For Black History Month in 2020, Embrace members produced several blogs that you may find interesting:

 Empower is an employee network for women and non-binary people in RDG.
 Although it tackles specific challenges for women, it’s an inclusive group and we welcome everyone else to join as allies.